fluxinc/qt-dicom/README.md

+## License

+Please refer to the licenses for Qt and DCMTk.
+If you make a product using this library, then please credit Flux Inc and especially Paweł Żak, who is the author of this entire project.

 ## How to Build

-This hasn't been written yet.
+Instructions haven't been written yet.
 However, you will need to:

 - Use Visual C++ Express 2010
 - Build DCMTk and included it in the paths